matrix-org/matrix-spec/README.md

 * `/data`: this can contain TOML, YAML, or JSON files.
 Files kept here are directly available to template code as [data objects](https://gohugo.io/templates/data-templates/), so templates don't need to load them from a file and parse them.
-This is also where our Swagger/OpenAPI definitions and schemas are.
+This is also where our OpenAPI definitions and schemas are.

 * `/layouts`: this contains [Hugo templates](https://gohugo.io/templates/).
 Some templates define the overall layout of a page: for example, whether it has header, footer, sidebar, and so on.